ASIA MARKETS: Fed Restraint, Trade Hopes Bolster Asian Markets

 "Positive signs on the trade war front continue to resonate favorably with investors, all of which suggest Asia stocks are ready for gains," Stephen Innes, head of Asia Pacific trading at Oanda, said in a Friday research note.

-Oil prices eased after rallying for the ninth consecutive day.
-Benchmark U.S. crude dropped 18 cents to $52.41 per barrel in electronic trading on the New York Mercantile Exchange.
+Oil prices were poised for a 10th straight session of gains.
+Benchmark U.S. crude shook off earlier losses to rise nearly 1% to $53.06 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract is has surged by 23.7 percent since Dec.
 24. It added another 23 cents to $52.59 per barrel on Thursday.
-Brent crude , used to price international oils, shed up 29 cents to $61.39 per barrel.
-It gained 24 cents to $61.68 per barrel in London.
+Brent crude , used to price international oils, added 0.5% to $61.98 per barrel on Friday.